mendaomn/master-thesis/src/ch1/ch1.md

 ## The CAM application

 What I will be working on is the so-called Content Annotation Manager (CAM), which is a component of the SCF system.
 It takes care of text mining a document, annotating it according to the selected ontology and yielding out the enriched document.
-As I enter the company, CAM is just a step of the process, it is automatically executed and it doesn't have an UI.
+As I enter the company, CAM is just a step of the process, it is automatically executed and it doesn't have a UI.
 Data flows in, data flows out.
 The only web UI that Mondeca has for CAM is a poorly presented testing environment ("demo") that they demonstrate to potential customers to show off the potential of their API (which ultimately exposes all the goodness the system produces).
 Thus, my role inside Mondeca would be rethinking the current demo UI in order to provide an easy-to-use, sell-able and pretty web application that could serve the purpose of both convincing potential clients to trust the system and allowing them to actually monitor and intervene over this step of the pipeline.